LipnaRoshmi/retail-customer-segmentation-ml/README.md

-# Fashion Retail Customer Value Analysis and Segmentation
+# Retail Customer Segmentation and High-Value Customer Prediction

 ## Project Overview

-This project analyzes customer purchasing behavior in a fashion retail dataset and applies machine learning techniques to identify high-value customers.
-The analysis includes data preprocessing, exploratory data analysis, clustering, and predictive modeling.
+This project analyzes retail transaction data from a fashion store to understand customer purchasing behavior, perform customer segmentation, and identify high-value customers using machine learning techniques.

-Understanding customer value is essential for businesses because it helps them focus on customers who generate the most revenue.
-By identifying high-value customers, companies can develop targeted marketing strategies and improve customer retention.
+Customer segmentation helps businesses understand different types of customers and design targeted marketing strategies.
+By identifying high-value customers, businesses can improve customer retention, personalize marketing campaigns, and increase profitability.

-This project demonstrates a complete data science workflow using Python, from raw data analysis to machine learning model evaluation.
+The project combines **data preprocessing, feature engineering, clustering, predictive modeling, and Tableau visualizations** to analyze and present insights from the dataset.

 ---

 # Dataset Description

-The dataset contains transaction records from a fashion retail store.
-Each row represents a purchase made by a customer.
+The dataset contains retail transaction records where each row represents a purchase made by a customer.

 ## Dataset Features